Little Children (film): Plot

-Sarah Pierce lives with her husband Richard and daughter Lucy.
-Their marriage falls apart, however, when she discovers his addiction to internet pornography.
-One day, she meets Brad Adamson, a law student who brings his 4-year-old son, Aaron, to the park.
-Brad and Sarah become friendly and, on a dare, kiss in the park.
-They are instantly attracted to each other, but resolve to keep their relationship platonic.
+Sarah Pierce lives with her husband Richard and daughter Lucy in suburban Boston.
+Their unhappy marriage finally falls apart when she discovers his addiction to Internet pornography.
+One day, she meets Brad Adamson, a married law school graduate who brings his 4-year-old son, Aaron, to the park.
+Brad and Sarah become friendly and, on a dare to shock gossipy housewives, kiss in the park, but resolve not to act on their mutual attraction.

+Sarah and Brad, enjoying each other's company, start regularly meeting at the public pool under the guise of a play date for their kids.
+One day, dozens of parents panic when they see recently paroled sex offender Ronnie J. McGorvey snorkeling in the water with the children, as there are posters of him plastered all over town.

-One day, several parents panic when they see sex offender Ronnie J. McGorvey, who was recently released from prison, swimming in the pool with the children.
-After he is escorted away by the police, Sarah and Brad take Lucy and Aaron back to her house and put the kids to bed.
-While Sarah is drying towels in her basement, Brad comes down and they have sex.
+After Ronnie is escorted away by the police, the pool is closed due to rain.
+Sarah and Brad take Lucy and Aaron back to her house and put the kids to bed.
+While Sarah is drying towels in her basement, Brad comes down, where they give in to their temptations and have sex.

-Ronnie lives with his mother, May, who believes that meeting a woman his own age would cure him of his pedophilia.
-Ronnie, reluctantly, agrees to go on a date May has arranged for him with a woman named Sheila, which ends badly when he masturbates next to her in the car by a children's playground.
+Ronnie lives with his mother May, who believes that Ronnie's pedophilia would be cured if he met a woman his own age.
+He reluctantly agrees to go on a date she has arranged for him with a woman named Sheila.
+It ends badly when he masturbates next to her in her car by a children's playground.

-When Brad skips taking the bar exam again, his wife Kathy grows suspicious and tells Brad to invite Sarah, Richard, and Lucy over for dinner.
-The intimacy evident between Brad and Sarah confirms her suspicions, and Kathy arranges for her mother to come for an extended visit.
+When Brad skips taking the bar exam again, his wife Kathy grows suspicious and tells him to invite Sarah, Richard, and Lucy over for dinner.
+The intimacy evident between Brad and Sarah confirms her suspicions, so Kathy arranges for her mother to come for an extended visit.

 When Brad's football team plays its final game, Sarah attends and cheers as Brad scores the winning touchdown.
-Afterwards, they make out on the field, with Brad convincing her to run away with him.
+Afterwards, they make out on the field, with Brad convincing her to run away with him although she initially suggests they end the affair.